50 Thanksgiving Crafts, Games, and Activities for Kids and Families

-How much do you REALLY know about turkeys?
-Have the kids do a little research (or download this printable) about our feathered friends and use the info for a dinnertime trivia game..
+How much do you really know about turkeys?
+Have the kids do a little research (or download this printable) about our feathered friends and use the info for a dinnertime game of trivia.

 Who has room for dessert?
 Have a little fun while you digest your dinner by playing a round or two of turkey bingo.

 Everyone is an artist, and that’s what makes Pictionary the perfect game to play with the entire family.
 Thanksgiving Pictionary puts a festive spin on this classic game.
 It's a perfect game for emerging readers, too.

 Can you take a photo of "someone catching a football?"
 How about "playing in the fall leaves” or just “wearing a scarf?”
 Send the kids on an epic adventure with this fall photo scavenger hunt.

 Patiently waiting for your meal to be served is no easy task—especially for kids.
 Place these I Spy Thanksgiving sheets around the table to keep everyone happily occupied til it's turkey time.

 It only takes a minute to have a whole lot of fun.
 These quick and easy Thanksgiving games are simple and use commonly found objects around the house.